pentestfunctions/Discord_Chat_Race/README.md

 1. Enable Developer Mode in Discord (User Settings → Advanced → Developer Mode)
 2. Right-click on a server icon and select "Copy ID" to get the Server ID
-3. Right-click on a channel name and select "Copy ID" to get the Channel ID

 <div align="center">